Mayden-Academy/2020-jan-pairsGame/README.md

 Game instructions:

-The aim of the game is to find all the matching pairs, Click on two images to see the devs who are there.
+The aim of the game is to find all matching pairs, Click on two squares to see the devs who are there.
-Each turn, try and remember the devs places,
+Each turn, try to remember their places,
 When you have found a matching pair you will still see their faces.

-If pairing all the devs is done, then the game is won!
+If pairing all the devs is done, then the matching game is won!